In late February damp dead branches on woodland floors often have Elf Cups attachedThe intense red cups often missed.

-Wander around gardens and old buildings at Lissan House and sensea place frozen in time, full of ghosts and decay.
-It is easy to imagine noises and activities of a time long gone.
-Could horse-drawn carts rumble into the yard carrying a load of hay or corn or sacks of potatoes?Could a horsedrawn carriage pull up in front of the house?No, but the echoes of time are still there, hidden from us, in some other dimension.The paddle-wheel at one time (around 1900 and until about 1990) generated electricity for Lissan House.
+Wander around the gardens and old buildings at Lissan House and sensea place frozen in time, full of ghosts and decay.
+It is easy to imagine sounds and activities of a time long past.
+Horse-drawn carts rumbling into the yard carrying hay or corn or sacks of potatoes,a horsedrawn carriage pulling up in front of the house?the echoes of time are still there, hidden from us, in some other dimension.The paddle-wheel at one time (around 1900 and until about 1990) generated electricity for Lissan House.
 Water flowing over submerged paddles turned a generator.

 The Gardener’s House

-Old doorway in ‘The Sperrins.Count the coats of paint, imagine the hands which applied each layer of paint.
+Old doorway in ‘The Sperrins.Count the coats of paint, imagine the hands applying each layer of paint.

 Water powered paddlewheel